mauz21/MSH-Store/README.md

 MSH Store

 A pixel-perfect eCommerce website inspired by the Brandstore-02 template from websitedemos.net.
-This project demonstrates how Google AI Studio can be used to generate a modern, responsive, and interactive online store with professional UI/UX standards.
+This project demonstrates how to generate a modern, responsive, and interactive online store with professional UI/UX standards.

 🔍 Project Overview